 In continuous operation for over fifty years, the Center continues to provide support and services to the media arts community.

-- to encourage the creation of work using new electronic media technologies
+- To encourage the creation of work using new electronic media technologies

-Ralph Hocking, Director
+Ralph Hocking, Founder & Managing Director